mwilliamson/python-precisely/README.rst

 .. code:: python

     # Precisely
-    from precisely import assert_that, contains, has_properties
+    from precisely import assert_that, contains, has_attrs

     assert_that(
         [